actiquest-dev/actiquest.github.io/membria/kcg-architect.md

 ### **Step 4: Finalizing the Result**
 * **Role in the Intent: Completion.** A final `validation_event` is created, which officially closes the Intent by recording its outcome (success or failure) in the graph.

-The entire process, from a query to the retrieval of verified knowledge, is treated within the Membria architecture as the fulfillment of a primary system **Intent**: the **"Knowledge Distillation Request."** This is a formalized goal, initiated by a user or a Tiny LLM, that triggers a well-defined sequence of events to achieve its objective.
-Each step of the protocol is a phase in this Intent's lifecycle.

 ---